software-mansion/react-native-reanimated/README.md

   };

   return block([
-    cond(clockRunning(clock), 0, [
+    cond(clockRunning(clock), [
+      // if the clock is already running we update the toValue, in case a new dest has been passed in set(config.toValue, dest),
+    ], [
-      // If the clock isn't running we reset all the animation params and start the clock set(state.finished, 0),
+      // if the clock isn't running we reset all the animation params and start the clock set(state.finished, 0),
       set(state.time, 0),
       set(state.position, value),